ms609/TreeSearch/README.md

 -->
 [![Project Status: Active – – The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

-"TreeSearch" is an R package that contains a "shiny" user interface for interactive tree search and exploration of results, including character visualization,
+"TreeSearch" (Smith 2021) is an R package that contains a "shiny" user interface for interactive tree search and exploration of results, including character visualization,
 [rogue taxon detection](https://ms609.github.io/Rogue),